Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Introduction

 Spectral functions such as local density of states (LDOS) and photoemission spectrum bridge the gap between theory and experiment.
-Calculating the spectral functions of models with both strong electron-electron and electron-phonon interactions is challenging \cite{PAECKEL2019167998,STOLPP2021108106,Ren2022}.
-For example, several methods have been used to study the spectral functions of HHM but suffer from their inherent limitations.
-Exact diagonalization (ED) \cite{fehske2004quantum} is limited to a small system size due to the exponential wall problem and large phonon degrees of freedom.
-Cluster perturbation theory (CPT) \cite{senechal2000spectral,senechal2002cluster,hohenadler2003spectral} with local basis optimization (LBO) \cite{zhang1998density, zhang1999dynamical,weisse2000optimized} has difficulties in solving models with non-local interactions \cite{zhao2005spectral,PhysRevLett.96.156402}.
-Moreover, it is challenging for Quantum Monte Carlo (QMC) \cite{hohenadler2013excitation} to determine zero-temperature spectral functions.
+It can be challenging to calculate spectral functions for models with both strong electron-electron and electron-phonon interactions~\cite{PAECKEL2019167998,STOLPP2021108106,Ren2022}.
+For example, several methods have been used to study the spectral functions of HHM, but each has its own limitations.
+Exact diagonalization (ED)~\cite{fehske2004quantum} is limited to small system sizes due to the exponential wall problem and large phonon degrees of freedom.
+Cluster perturbation theory (CPT)~\cite{senechal2000spectral,senechal2002cluster,hohenadler2003spectral} with local basis optimization (LBO)~\cite{zhang1998density, zhang1999dynamical,weisse2000optimized} struggles to solve models with non-local interactions~\cite{zhao2005spectral,PhysRevLett.96.156402}.
+Additionally, it is difficult for Quantum Monte Carlo (QMC)~\cite{hohenadler2013excitation} to determine zero-temperature spectral functions.